Free Online Accredited Learning in Interprofessional Geriatrics Program

 - Take one or all of our modules!

-- Receive continuing education credit for your discipline (Medicine, Nursing, Pharmacy, Social Work, Occupational Therapy)
+- Receive continuing education credit for your discipline (Medicine, Nursing, Respiratory Therapy, Social Work, Physical Therapy, Occupational Therapy, Nutrition/Dietician, Speech Therapy, Psychology, Audiology and Pharmacy)

 Developed, written, and vetted by interprofessional geriatric content experts at UIC and across the country

 Promoting wellness is integral to improving health and quality of life for older adults while assisting them to better self-manage their chronic illnesses.
-These modules take an interprofessional approach to promoting wellness by educating health professionals to better assess older adults (Geriatric Assessment; Nutrition; Oral Health; Sleep Quality; Sexuality) and manage common conditions (Common Acquired Hospital Complications; Managing Multiple Chronic Conditions; Pain Management; Drug Therapy in Older Adults; Dementia; Older Adults with Visual, Hearing and Cognitive Impairment; Urinary Incontinence; Movement and Gait Disorders ) in a variety of health care settings (Transitional Care; Palliative Care).
+These modules take an interprofessional approach to promoting wellness by educating health professionals to better assess older adults ( Nutrition; Oral Health; Sleep Quality; Sexuality;) and manage common conditions.Common Acquired Hospital Complications; Managing Multiple Chronic Conditions; Pain Management; Drug Therapy in Older Adults; Dementia; Older Adults with Visual, Hearing and Cognitive Impairment; ) in a variety of health care settings (Transitional Care; Palliative Care).

 There are unique psychosocial changes and needs that arise with aging.
-These modules address common negative consequences associated with psychosocial functioning and aging including Depression and Elder Abuse and Self-Neglect.
-The modules also promote wellness and improve quality of life by educating health professionals to address the psychosocial needs of older adults and families at the end of life (End of Life and Hospice; The Dying Process).
+These modules address common negative consequences associated with psychosocial functioning and aging including Depression and Delirium of the Older Adult and Elder Abuse and Self-Neglect.
+The modules also promote wellness and improve quality of life by educating health professionals to address the psychosocial needs of older adults and families at the end of life End of Life and Hospice; The Dying Process).

 An important aspect of wellness is inclusion of issues of safety and engagement with families and the community.
-These modules connect the concepts of wellness with safety (Fall Prevention, Driving Safety; Medication Management; Chronic Disease Self-Management: Helping People Help Themselves) and community services (Community Based Home Care).
+These modules connect the concepts of wellness with safety (Fall Prevention, Driving Safety; Medication Management) and community services (Community Based Home Care).
 They educate health professionals to enhance patients’ relationships (Health Literacy and Communication), while addressing the needs of families and caregivers (Caregiver Burden).